Home

 From 2012 until 2016, Lukas Pairon was appointed ‘senior research fellow’ at the School of Arts in Ghent (B) and this allowed him to develop his PhD research for the University of Ghent (UGent, Doctoral program Political and Social Sciences, Department Development and Conflict Studies) on possible social impacts of certain practices in social music projects proposed to young people living in difficult surroundings.
 He did his research in Kinshasa, DR Congo (see: www.lukas-pairon.eu/phd).
 In 2022 he gave a TEDx-talk during which he shortly touches on the main finding of his research (you can find his TEDx-talk here).

-Lukas Pairon is initiator and since 2017 founding director of SIMM, the international research platform focused on the possible Social Impacts of Making Music (www.simm-platform.eu).
+Lukas Pairon is since 2017 founder and managing director of SIMM, the international research platform focussing on the possible Social Impacts of Making Music (www.simm-platform.eu).
 He is also in charge of the SIMM-podcast, which can be found and followed on more than 10 different podcast-directories, including here on Apple, here on Google, and here on Spotify.

 In 2018 the King of Belgium awarded Lukas Pairon with the title of Commander in the Order of the Crown for his work as ‘cultural activist’.